rojounooo/hacking-dvwa/File Upload/file_upload_medium.md

 ## Attack Steps

-1. Open Burp Suite and start a temporary project
+1. Open Burp Suite

+    - Start a **temporary project**

 2. Navigate to the proxy tab
-    - `CTRL + SHIFT + P`
+    - Shortcut `CTRL + SHIFT + P`

-3. Ensure the intercept is off and open the chromium browser
+3. Ensure the intercept is OFF
+    - Open the chromium browser

 4. Navigate to DVWA and set difficulty to medium